World's Largest Turkey

 An errant tongue of superheated flame ignites one of the legs of the highly combustible paper mache gobbler.
 Within seconds, Big Tom is wrapped in a death mantle of black smoke, its body feeding the insatiable fire like grandma feeding gruel to a Thanksgiving season orphanage.
 Fire departments from neighboring towns rush in to contain the blaze -- much to the embarrassment of Frazee's maintenance crew -- but it's already too late.
 All that remains is a pile of unrecognizable slag.

-For the first time in a dozen years the Turkey Days festival goes on without Big Tom.
-His charred pedestal of honor is occupied by a crudely shaped paper mache egg.
+For the first time in a dozen years the Turkey Days festival went on without Big Tom.
+His charred pedestal of honor was instead occupied by a crudely shaped paper mache egg.

 But not for long!
-The cycle of civic symbol life comes full circle on September 19 -- when a new, improved Big Tom arrived in town (on order from F.A.S.T.), once again providing the visual gravy to Frazee's meaty boast.
+The cycle of civic symbol life came full circle on September 19, 1998 -- when a new, improved Big Tom arrived in town -- weighing nearly three tons, with 4,000 individual fiberglass feathers -- once again providing the visual gravy to Frazee's meaty boast.

-[Note: Even though Frazee received by far its most publicity ever because of Big Tom's fiery exit, and even though we personally can't resist a good tourist attraction fire photo, we do not encourage the immolation of large, weather-beaten, combustible civic symbols by other towns.]
+Although Frazee received by far its most publicity ever because of Big Tom's fiery exit, and although we personally can't resist a good tourist attraction fire photo, we do not encourage other towns to immolate their large, weather-beaten, combustible civic symbols.